Leading through crisis and times of change, COVID trends

 When Covid hit with full strength, Martin and his team decided to furlough all employees in the same way.
 Himself included.
 He walked the talk.

-This is the one leadership skill you can’t mess up when you’re leading through crisis.
+This is the one leadership skill you can’t mess up when you’re leading through a crisis.

 Other organizations would have had a super red day after announcing such news.
 After all, it’s bad news, right?